Cavalera Conspiracy: Reconciliation

 In July 2006, while Soulfly was on tour, Max received a call from his brother, and by the end of the conversation, Max had invited Igor to visit him in Phoenix for the tenth anniversary of D-Low, an annual memorial show for Dana.
 At the concert, Igor joined Soulfly and performed two Sepultura songs, "Roots Bloody Roots" and "Attitude," for which Dana had written the lyrics.
 In an interview with Chad Bowar for About.com, Max stated that performance was "the birth of Cavalera Conspiracy".
 After the show, Max suggested they begin a new project after Soulfly finished touring.
-Max confessed to Bowar that he had lied to Igor when he said all the songs were ready when he had only finished one.
+Max confessed to Bowar that he lied to Igor when he said all the songs were ready when he had only finished one.
 He added, "It was one of those good lies.
 Everything rolled from there.
 What I like about the Conspiracy is that nothing is really planned.
 One thing leads to another.
 There's no pressure and it feels like a different project than anything I've done."

 Name

-Before talking with his brother, Max wrote a song entitled "Inflikted," inspired by Sepultura's visit in 1992 to Indonesia where they saw a "crazy ritual".
+Before talking with his brother, Max wrote the song "Inflikted," inspired by Sepultura's visit in 1992 to Indonesia where they saw a "crazy ritual".
 Describing what he saw, Max said, "There was self-inflicted pain, knives, blood, fire.
 It was insane.
 It stuck in my head."
 Max stated that "Inflikted" was supposed to go towards Soulfly's sixth studio album Conquer, but he wanted to do the song with Igor.
 For legal reasons, they could not use Inflikted as the band name.
 According to Max, "A lot of people had used it before, so he had to come up with something else."
 When trying to find a name, he "blurted out" Cavalera Conspiracy, and Igor liked it.
 Max added, "I think I like it better than Inflikted.
 It has a ring to it that connects me and Igor as two brothers back together."